 Some may find it fun to include obscure words or intentional misspellings in their domain name as a way to set themselves apart.
 But, be careful doing so.
 This could exclude or reduce your site in the search results for common words, and it could confuse visitors.

 For example, a company selling low-rider truck customization may rank lower in search results if they call their site something like “LowRyderz.”
 It may also make it difficult for users to find your site if they only hear the name and try to type it directly into the browser, not knowing how to spell it.

 Go with something easy to spell for your domain name, and save the tricky and artistic misspelling or obscure naming ideas for individual products or accent points on your site.

 It was true in Shakespeare’s day, and it is still true in our modern, digital age.
 What seems more likely for someone to remember: “DetroitCornerBakery” or “DanAndGlendasBestLittleDetroitCornerBakery?”
 The more words you add to your domain name, the harder it is to read and remember.
 Keep it as short as possible.

 The perfect length domain name is a careful balancing act between brand identity and search engine optimization.
 Great online brands like Google, Ebay, Yelp, and others have learned how to mix a strong brand presence in the marketplace with a very short domain name that people can easily remember.
 They have also spent millions in search engine marketing and optimization to make sure they rank highly in search results.

 Also, avoid using articles, like “a,” “an,” and “the,” such as “TheDenverRealtyCo.”
-People are likely to forget about these words when typing in your domain and may end up on a competitor’s similarly named site by mistake.
+People are likely to forget about these words when typing in your domain and may end up on a competitor’s website that has a similar but shorter name.